Read and Write SG Data¶

 Supported Data Formats¶

-supports a wide range of formats.
+mehsio supports a wide range of formats.

-However, not all of those formats can store the complete SG data and be supported by sgio
+However, not all of those formats can store the complete SG data and be supported by sgio.

 Formats that can be used for complete SG data: